جامعة النجاح الوطنية

 • 11000322

-This is a three-hour non-credited English course offered to students of Economics and Administrative Sciences and Engineering.
+English for the Workplace is a three-hour non-credited English course offered to students of Economics and Administrative Sciences and Engineering.
 This course is designed to train SENIOR students in these faculties to communicate effectively in the business world.
 It focuses on practical oral and written business communication principles and applications with particular emphasis on writing, sending and answering e-mails, writing proposals for field projects and discussing them with an audience as well as training students to prepare and execute presentations and to express themselves orally.
-Students are also trained to use modern technology in communication and to contact/ communicate with their instructors through the university e-learning MOODLE program.
+Students are also trained to use modern technology in communication and to contact/ communicate with their instructors through the university moodle program.

 Speciality Optional Requirements Student must complete 12 credit hours